SDR-Pi/SDR-Pi/README.md

-# Sdr Pi
+# SDR Pi

-Deploy standalone PI with SOAPYSDR a wireless access point and the ability to host training material and GNURadio Companion Graphs for easy usage.
+Deploy standalone PI with SOAPYSDR as a wireless access point and the ability to host a wiki with basic usage material and GNURadio Companion Graphs for easy experimentation in RF.

-## Installing Base PI
+## Installing Base Pi

 Tested on:
 -  Raspberry Pi 3b

 **Note:** the build process currently assumes you have a wired interface with dhcp for initial setup.
 Therefore building on a WiFi connection only may be unreliable.

 **Note2:** the build process works fine on 64bit debian, however the performance on a Pi 3b is not usable.

 ### Prepare Raspberry Pi OS Image